-The Nissan NV is a full-size rear-wheel-drive van, sold mostly in commercial cargo-van format, but also available as a passenger van with windows and added seating rows.
+The Nissan NV is a full-size rear-wheel-drive van that is most often a cargo van, and sometimes a passenger van.
 It is offered in two different wheelbases, two roof heights, and with two engine options, and is the first full-size van Nisan has sold in the U.S. and Canada.

 The Nissan NV van was introduced in 2011 for the 2012 model year, and is derived from the same frame as the full-size Nissan Titan pickup truck.
 Both vehicles are built in an assembly plant in Canton, Mississippi.
 The van requirement for a flat load floor, however, required extensive modifications to the frame and the rest of the body structure, so while the NV and the Titan are related, they share relatively few parts outside their powertrains.

-The Nissan NV 1500, with a load capacity of 2,590 pounds--known colloquially as a "half-ton" van--comes only with the V-6.
+The Nissan NV 1500, with a load capacity of 2,590 pounds—known colloquially as a "half-ton" van—comes only with the V-6.
 With a payload of 3,142 pounds, the NV 2500 HD is known as a "three-quarter-ton" van, and can be ordered with either the V-6 or the V 8 engine, also in S or SV trim.
 Finally, the Nissan NV 3500 HD has a payload of 3,925 pounds, known as a "one-ton" van, and comes only with the V-8.

 Two trim levels are offered on each of the three models: the base S, and the more upscale SV, which adds a chrome finish to the grille, bumpers, and door mirrors.
 The NV 2500 and 3500 models can be ordered in the standard version or a special high-roof body that permits a 6-foot person to stand upright in the load bay.